 An official secondary school transcript (or GED) must show the date of graduation and must be delivered directly to NFI from the secondary school (or GED provider).
-Transcripts (as well as GED test scores) marked as "issued to student" are not considered official.
-Certificates of attendance, secondary school diplomas unaccompanied by official transcripts, or modified secondary school diplomas are not acceptable evidence of secondary school completion.
+Transcripts (as well as

+GED test scores) marked as "issued to student" are not considered official.
+Certificates of attendance or modified secondary school diplomas are not acceptable evidence of secondary school completion.